navatharaagi/AWS-Developer-Tools/README.md

 $cd downloads  /*cd to dir where key pair was downloaded
 $chmod 400 LiveLabKeyPair.pem
 $ssh -i "LiveLabKeyPair.pem” <public-ip of ec2>
-$sudo service codedeploy-agent status  /*to check the status
+$sudo service codedeploy-agent status  /*to check the code-deploy status
 ```